-Hillwood Museum & Gardens offers a variety of programs throughout the year including lectures, garden walks, workshops, and musical and theatrical performances.
+Hillwood Museum and Gardens offers a variety of programs throughout the year, including lectures, garden walks, workshops, and musical and theatrical performances.
 Visit the Museum Shop and find a great selection of books, jewelry, stationery, and other gifts.
-The Museum Café offers a selection of salads and sandwiches and also serves Afternoon Tea.
+The Museum Café offers a variety of salads, sandwiches, and also serves Afternoon Tea.

 - Visit Tuesday through Friday as the attraction is less busy than on weekends

-- Allow for two to three hours to visit, including time to wander around the gardens
+- Allow for two to three hours to visit, including the time to wander around the gardens

 - Take a guided tour and ask questions